12 Steps to Help You Get Ready for CMMC

 If your organization handles CUI, you will need to meet Level 2 (Advanced) or Level 3 (Expert).
 Level 2 security controls will mirror NIST SP 800-171, aligning completely with the 14 control families and 110 security controls developed by the National Institute of Technology and Standards (NIST) to protect CUI.
 Companies that currently have a DFARS 7012 clause in their contract are already required to meet these same 110 controls.

 Level 3 focuses on reducing the risk from Advanced Persistent Threats (APTs) for companies working with CUI on DoD’s highest priority programs.
 The DoD is still determining the specific security requirements for Level 3, but has indicated that its requirements will be based on NIST SP 800-171’s 110 controls plus a subset of 20 NIST SP 800-172 controls, making for a total of 130 controls.

-- Ensure that there is at least one person on your team who owns CMMC compliance.
+2. Ensure at least one person owns CMMC compliance

 Dispersing responsibility too often results in no responsibility.
 Assign a compliance point person to own your team’s compliance journey.
 This will often be someone in IT, but it doesn’t have to be.

 Your compliance point person will need to meet with the various stakeholders within your organization and ensure their participation and timely delivery of results.
 The compliance point person is also responsible for ensuring appropriate technologies are purchased, policies are created, and protocols are followed.